 “The page experience signal measures aspects of how users perceive the experience of interacting with a web page.
 Optimizing for these factors makes the web more delightful for users across all web browsers and surfaces, and helps sites evolve towards user expectations on mobile.

 “We believe this will contribute to business success on the web as users grow more engaged and can transact with less friction.”

 But will this actually affect my website?

 To put simply, yes.
-Following the rolling out of Google’s algorithm update in 2021, your food website could be penalised if it doesn’t score well for usability.
+Following the rolling out of Google’s algorithm update this year, your food website could be penalised if it doesn’t score well for usability.

-If you don’t use this time to take action to improve your website’s user experience, you will see traffic plummet as your ranking goes down.
+If you don’t take action to improve your website’s user experience today, you will see traffic plummet as your ranking goes down.

 To help you get prepared, we’ve outlined 4 simple steps to take to improve customer experience before it’s too late.